AnnieDownes/PigLatin/README.md

 PigLatin
 ========

-Pig Latin app for android
+A Pig Latin app for android